BDS-001/LootScout/README.md

 - **+1 Rarity**: Games with ≥30 hours average playtime (substantial games)
 - **-1 Rarity**: Games with ≤5 hours average playtime (very short games)

-_Note: Modifiers are user-configurable and can be toggled on/off in extension settings._
+_Note: Modifiers can be toggled on/off in extension settings._

 ## Installation